magento/pagebuilder-docs/docs/styling/use-htmlcode-to-override-styles.md

 {:.bs-callout-info}
 The `HTML Code` content type can only override frontend theme and module styles.
 Admin styles cannot be overridden using HTML Code.

-To quickly develop and test custom CSS overrides for the storefront (before moving them to your modules and themes):
+## Quick and dirty testing

+We don't recommend this practice for anything other than a quick way to experiment and test your CSS styles and overrides for pages on the storefront.

+## Steps

 1. Drag an `HTML Code` content type anywhere on the stage.
 Its position on the stage does not matter.
 Styles added to `HTML Code` will always be placed _after_ Page Builder's internal `<style>` block.
-This placement ensures that your `HTML Code` block styles will override Page Builder's styles.
+This placement ensures that your `HTML Code` block styles will override Page Builder's styles, even when your selector specificity is the same as Page Builder's (110).

 1. Open the form editor for the content type.